jdersch/PERQemu/PERQemu/Readme.txt

   Displays:
     - The standard 768 x 1024 portrait display is available for all models;
-    - The 1280 x 1024 landscape display is not yet supported by any OS that runs now (with the old Z80 ROMs);  Landscape will be tested as soon as the "new" Z80 ROM code / PERQ-2 models are available and versions of POS, PNX and Accent which support it are running;
+    - The 1280 x 1024 landscape display is supported and tested with POS G.7 and Accent S6!
+Although PERQ-1 landscape configurations were very rare, the emulator runs 'em just fine!
     - Now rendered by SDL2, so 32-bit WinForms is finally retired.

   Z80 I/O Processor: